KilledByAPixel/OS13k/README.md

 - iChannel0 is an image of the previous frame, this can be used to make effects or even store game logic

 ### System Calls
-- use the OS13k object to access the OS13k system
+- use parent.OS13k object to access the OS13k system
-- OS13k is set after load, so if you need it on load use parent.OS13k
 - zzfx also becomes available after your program loads and can be called directly
 - Use the OS13k object to access OS13k features
 - OS13k.CreateShader(canvas, shaderCode) - Create a shadertoy compatible webgl shader